particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 A JSON object with key / value pairs to encode as an [HTTP form](https://en.wikipedia.org/wiki/POST_(HTTP%29#Use_for_submitting_web_forms).

-This sets the header to `application/x-www-form-urlencoded`.
+This sets the Content-Type header to `application/x-www-form-urlencoded`.

 The keys and values can contain variables.